VicentePSalcedo/nixos/README.md

 This repo is how I key my OS the same regardless of which machine I'm using.
 This assume you already have a minimal install of Nix OS with an encrypted partition, have SSH enabled, and your username is sintra.

 ## TO DO
-- add screenshot to repo
 - add app tray to polybar
 - add volume to polybar
-- add slick-greater to replace the standard looking login

 # Quick Start